 My God, My God, Why?
-(Matthew 27:46) Rev. Dr. Al Espinosa for Saint Paul's Lutheran Church, Irvine, CA LCMS, Sunday of the Passion, April 17th, 2011
+(Matthew 27:46) Pastor Espinosa Sunday of the Passion, April 13th, 2014

 Grace to you and peace from God our Father and the Lord Jesus Christ.
 Amen.
 As a good Christian there are some things that you should never say; some things that you should never ask.
 One of those questions is "Why?"
 "Why?" implies a lack of faith.
 "Why?" implies the need to understand.
 But the Lord says in Proverbs 3:5-6: "Trust in the Lord with all your heart and lean not on your own understanding.
 In all your ways acknowledge Him and He will make your paths straight."
 The Word says, "trust," not "ask why."